SilentWood: Private Inference Over Gradient-Boosting Decision Forests: Open Science

-Traversing a decision tree requires greater-than comparisons between the input features and the threshold at each tree node.
-However, , as explained in \autoref{subsec:fhe}, the only arithmetic operations supported by FHE is addition and multiplication ($+, \cdot$).
-Therefore, to homomorphically compare two numbers, a solution is to design an arithmetic logic circuit comprising only ($+, \cdot$) operations such that the gate returns 1 if $\alpha > \beta$, and returns false if $\alpha \leq \beta$.
+Traversing a decision tree \revise{at inference time} requires \textit{greater-than} comparisons between an input feature and a threshold at each tree node.
+However, as explained in \autoref{subsec:fhe}, the only arithmetic operations directly supported by FHE are addition and multiplication ($+, \cdot$).
+Therefore, to homomorphically compare two numbers, one needs to design an arithmetic logic circuit comprising only ($+, \cdot$) operations such that the gate returns 1 if $\alpha > \beta$, and returns false if $\alpha \leq \beta$.